EmmanuelPintelas/TextNeX/README.md

 val_f1 > 0.62

 Step 6: Specify the model architecture to load, e.g.
-model_load_path = "distilbert-base-uncased" or "microsoft/MiniLM-L12-H384-uncased" or "google/mobilebert-uncased"
+`model_load_path = "distilbert-base-uncased"`
+or
+`"microsoft/MiniLM-L12-H384-uncased"`
+or
+`"google/mobilebert-uncased"`

-and write a corresponding name for saving, e.g. as:
+and assign a simple name for saving and tracking, e.g.:
-model_name = "distilbert"
+`model_name = "distilbert"` or `"MiniLM"` or `"mobilebert"`

 Step 7: Run the script.
 After training completes, your output will be:

 Storage/
 ├── models/    → Saved models (e.g., distilbert_0.7435.pt)
 └── metrics/   → Excel files containing evaluation metrics of each saved model

+> 💡 **Note:** For enhanced ensemble diversity, it is strongly recommended to run the script **separately for each of the three architectures** (DistilBERT, MiniLM, MobileBERT).
+This ensures that the generated model pool contains complementary experts with varied representational power.

 ## 🔍 Phase 2: Selector